These are the notes which I took while reading the book titled “How to win friends and influence people” written by Dale Carnegie.

 Principle 1: Don’t criticize, condemn, or complain

-- People don’t criticize themselves for anything, or matter how wrong it may be.
+- People don’t criticize themselves for anything, no matter how wrong it may be.

 - Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.
 Criticism is dangerous, because it wounds a person’s precious pride, hurts his sense of importance, and arouses resentment.